Note: On mobile phones the website's index may be represented by three horizontal lines.

-Oliver is the third resident of the lower paddock, and lives with Penny and Teddy.
-He and Teddy may be a mismatched pair of friends given the size difference between them, but friends they are!
-Now far less shy, the odd treat offered to him is never refused!
+Oliver is the third resident of the lower paddock, and lives in the side paddock with Cowboy.
+He is settling into his new arrangement nicely.
+Now far less shy, Oliver loves attention.
 Oliver's history can be found here.

 Nikita reigns over four other mares in the paddock closest to the barn.
-Nikita is a 6 year old Standardbred, who is very intelligent, curious, and loves to learn.
+Nikita is in her 6th year, possibly a Canadian breed mix, who is very intelligent, curious, and quick to learn.
 The sneeze that saved her life found her the love that should always have been hers!
 Nikita's history can be found here.

 Lady is also part of Nikita's band.
 She is Blue's dam, and is be between 24-28 years old.
 Her heaves condition is monitored, and under control, requiring only a low maintenance medication dosage.
 She is a grand old gal, and a well loved resident here on the farm.
 Lady's history can be found here.